rfancn/aliyun-ddns-client/README.md

 # turn on debug mode or not
 debug=true

-[1]
+[DomainRecord1]
 # domain name, like google.com
 domain=
-# subdomain name, like www, blog, bbs
+# subdomain name, like www, blog, bbs, *, @, ...
 sub_domain=
-# record id which get from DNS service provider
-id=
-# it can be IP address, alias to another hostname...
-value=
-# resolve type, 'A', 'MX'...
+# resolve type, 'A', 'AAAA'..., currently it only supports 'A'
-type=
+type=A
 ```

 ### GETTING STARTED
-1. Create a subdomain on net.cn manually, e,g: blog
+1. Create a DNS resolve entry in Aliyun console manually, e,g: blog.guanxigo.com
-2. You can leave any IP address on net.cn for this subdomain, like 192.168.0.120
+2. You can leave any IP address on Aliyun server for this entry, like 192.168.0.1
-3. Make sure all mandantory options inputted correctly in /etc/ddns.conf
+3. Make sure all required options are inputted correctly in "ddns.conf"
-4. Make sure /etc/ddns.conf can be readable and writable for the user who setup cron job
+4. Make sure "ddns.conf" can be readable for the user who setup cron job

-### WORK FLOW
-1. When Aliyun ddns client runs first time, it will fetch subdomain record's id and save to local /etc/ddns.conf
-2. Then it will compare current public ip with local value in /etc/ddns.conf, if it doesn't match, it will sync the current public ip to Aliyun server
-3. If sync operation done successfully, the new updated value(IP) in server side will be saved in local /etc/ddns.conf too

-### NOTICE
-If you delete domain record and add a new one with same sub_domain and domain, the full domain name seems the same, but the remote domain record id in Aliyun server is changed, for performance consideration, normal syncing will not touch the old record id saved in /etc/ddns.conf, you need clear 'id' or 'value' value in /etc/ddns.conf to trigger a forcefully resyncing process.
+NOTICE:
+Only domain records both defined in local config file and Aliyun server will be updated

 ### FAQ